rama26012004/ProjectJavaAndWebDevelopmentRamaObaid/README.md

-if you download the code as a zip file, extract the files and ideally, the commands will be like: cd desktop cd ProjectJavaAndWebDevelopment-main cd server node server.js
+if you download the code as a zip file, extract the files and ideally, the commands will be like:
+1-cd desktop
+2-cd ProjectJavaAndWebDevelopment-main
+3-cd server
+4-node server.js

 For the UI frontend part, you need to go to the directories where the codes exist and then start it by writing :

 npm start
-ideally the command will be like(if the files are downloaded into your local machine) : cd desktop cd ProjectJavaAndWebDevelopment-main cd client npm start
+ideally the command will be like(if the files are downloaded into your local machine) :
+1-cd desktop
+2-cd ProjectJavaAndWebDevelopment-main
+3-cd client
+4-npm start

 ## Limitations :
 Please note that if you need to log in to Spotify, I need to add your username and email as a tester in my developer dashboard; otherwise, authorization is not possible.